Commission Agreement Template, Free Download 2026

 What is a commission agreement?

-A commission agreement is a written contract that defines how a salesperson, broker, or agent earns compensation based on the sales they generate.
+A commission agreement, also called a sales commission agreement, is a written contract that defines how a salesperson, broker, or agent earns compensation based on the sales they generate.
 It specifies the commission schedule, the method for calculating commissions, sales territory assignments, quota requirements, payment timing, and the conditions under which commissions are considered earned.
 The agreement protects both the company and the salesperson by creating a clear, documented structure that reduces commission disputes and ensures both parties understand the compensation framework from the start.
+Download our free commission agreement template for a ready-to-use sample.

 Does a commission agreement need to be in writing?